-Gradualism is the cornerstone of Darwin’s Theory of Evolution because without it, he could not justify one organism evolving into another.
-‘Gradualism’ equals ‘Continuity’ and nothing more.
-It does not describe the direction, the speed or anything else we would like to know about that process.
+Gradualism is the cornerstone of Darwin’s Theory of Evolution because without it, he could not justify the idea that one organism changes into another.
+‘Gradualism’ equals ‘Continuity’ but also presupposes a significant change, not just variations around a static mean (regression to the mean) .

 In math, a function is gradual if continuous.
 A continuous function has a Grade’ (Slope) at every point.
 If a function is not gradual (continuous), then it is Discrete and has no ‘Grade’ (Slope).
 A Discontinuous function is a special case of ‘Continuous over limited ranges’.
 Some argue that large collections of discrete points appear continuous, thus justifying gradualism.
 This view were acceptable if and only if the contribution of the discrete points were strictly cumulative (such as when many water molecules form water waves).

 Is Nature Gradual?
 No, Nature is Discrete from the most elementary particles, to molecules, cells, and organisms.
 New organisms are created by discrete processes and result in newborns that are measurably different from each parent while all DNA mutations are discrete events.
 Gregor Mendel observed the discrete nature of biology as early as 1865 in the inheritance of dominant and recessive alleles.
 Darwin might have learned that from Mendel’s papers sent to him, had he read and correctly interpreted the results.
 To be fair, Darwin’s gradualism was in line with the incorrect view of his times that considered matter a continuum.
 Only in the late 1800s the true discrete nature of matter started to become common knowledge.
 However, today everyone knows, yet the gradualism hypothesis remains central to evolution despite lacking any basis.